sebastienpig/TrafficSignClassifier/README.md

 ####  Summary of the data set.

+Step 0 : Load the DATA

+I created a dictionary <b> sign_dictionary </b> to recognize the signs faster rather than lookingup their class number, it reflects the signnames.csv

 Exploratory Visualization of the dataset

 The training and test sets are provided as a form of pickle data.